MickPunungwe3000/mickpunungwe3000.github.io/index.md

 Welcome to my personal blog and portfolio.

 I share practical guides on Clean Code, Java, Software Architecture, and building real products.
-This is the kind of advice I wish I’d had early on—so in a way, I’m teaching my past self how to progress faster and level up with fewer detours.
+This is the kind of advice I wish I’d had early on , so in a way, I’m teaching my past self how to progress faster and level up with fewer detours.